seandearnaley/brainstrike-typescript-starter/client/MIGRATION-FIXES.md

 A complete end-to-end verification of the workflow confirms that all parts of the development process are now working correctly:

-1. **Schema Download**: The `yarn schema:download` command successfully downloads the GraphQL schema using the curl command.
+1. **Schema Download**: The `pnpm schema:download` command successfully downloads the GraphQL schema using the curl command.

-2. **Code Generation**: The `yarn generate` command successfully parses the configuration and generates the GraphQL code, including operations, types, and hooks.
+2. **Code Generation**: The `pnpm generate` command successfully parses the configuration and generates the GraphQL code, including operations, types, and hooks.

 3. **Tests**: All 18 tests across 10 test files are now passing.
 There are still some warnings related to: